Charlesfield Munitions Factory

 The factory was provided with a freight only rail link consisting of a spur off the Kelso branch to the east, while a quarter of a mile to the west a passenger ^Halt^ for the use of factory workers was opened on the Waverley route.

 Approximately 1,300 people were employed at the site at the peak of production.

-Charlesfield Halt: The remains of the wooden gate at the foot of the steep pathway leading to the up platform at Charlesfield; still visible through the undergrowth on the east side of the bridge in February 2017.
+Charlesfield Halt: Close up view of the remains of the wooden gate at the foot of the steep pathway leading to the up platform at Charlesfield; still visible through the undergrowth on the east side of the bridge in February 2017.
 John Furnevel 14/02/2017

 At the end of WWII bomb production ceased and Charlesfield became a Royal Navy armaments depot, remaining in military use until 1963.